 (1) See e.g., the Bitkom article (German only) dated November 24, 2019.

 In order to do justice to the responsibility that this entails, we have established clear guidelines for ourselves that are set out in an editorial mission statement.
 Among other things, we want to offer content that is relevant for users, as well as always complying with strict data privacy standards and aiming to provide rapid and above all correct reporting in acute news situations.
 If errors occur nevertheless, we correct them transparently in line with a clear set of rules by drawing readers’ attention to the corrections beneath the article.
-The list of rules was made available to all users as part of an extensive self-assessment, the Journalism Trust Initiative.

 In addition, the editorial team uses a wide range of mechanisms to ensure transparency for users about our sources.
-We regularly invite readers to visit our editorial offices, allowing us to stay close to our users and to learn from them personally what they expect from us.
+We regularly invite readers to visit our editorial officers, allowing us to stay close to our users and to learn from them personally what they expect from us.

 We have abided voluntarily by the rules set out by the German Press Council (German only) for many years, and went a step further in 2019 by officially undertaking to comply with the German Press Code.
 Apart from the classic media brands, our portals were the first major pure-play online media in Germany to take this step.